txt/se24fall/docs/syllabus.md

 ### Late Marks

+For the report, students will lose 2 marks per day for late submissions (weekend = 2 day).

+For the homeworks, students will lose 1 marks per day for late submissions (weekend = 1 day).

 Groups must post the homeworks each  week, even if it is incomplete, OR THEY WILL LOSE ONE MARK.
 Those lost marks are never returned.

-Otherwise, students are marked -1 for "not on time" or "try again".
-If you get a "-1" mark and resubmit, they are replaced with a "0".

-For the rport, students will lose 2 marks per day for late submissions (weekend = 2 day).

 ## Policies